-Thermodynamics is a Branch of Engineering which deals with energy in all its forms and the laws governing the transformation of energy from one form to another.
+Thermodynamics is a branch of engineering that deals with energy in all its forms and the laws governing the transformation of energy from one form to another.

-Energy is available in the form of Mechanical, Thermal, Chemical or Electrical etc. Thermodynamics covers a very broad field and is a base to many branches of Engineering and Technology.
+Energy is available in the form of Mechanical, Thermal, Chemical Electrical, etc. Thermodynamics covers a very broad field and is a base for many branches of engineering and Technology.

 Thermodynamics applies to a wide variety of topics in science and engineering, especially mechanical engineering.